 Distinctive styling; responsive handling; powerful; fuel efficient

-Significant road noise; small interior space; no locking differentials; high base price compared to Audi or BMW models
+Significant road noise; small interior space; high base price compared to Audi or BMW models

 While we like the low price, the Evoque Pure lacks a couple of features that luxury buyers want: navigation and a panoramic sunroof.
 We recommend stepping up to the Evoque Pure Premium.
-This model still feels sumptuous and includes the latest technology, but it's priced several thousand dollars less than its upper-trim counterparts.
-We prefer the practicality of the 5-door model, but if the sleeker coupe fits your lifestyle, the Pure Premium version is available.
-Find a Land Rover Range Rover Evoque for sale
+This model still feels sumptuous and includes the latest technology, but it is priced several thousand dollars less than its upper-trim counterparts.
+We prefer the practicality of the 5-door, but if the sleeker Coupe fits your lifestyle, its Pure Premium version is available.

-The 2015 Land Rover Range Rover Evoque comes in two body styles and five trims.
-The 5-door model is offered in Pure, Pure Plus, Pure Premium, Prestige and Dynamic, while the coupe is offered only in Pure Plus, Pure Premium and Dynamic.
+The 2014 Land Rover Range Rover Evoque comes in two body styles and five trims.
+The 5-door is offered in Pure, Pure Plus, Pure Premium, Prestige and Dynamic, while the coupe is offered only in Pure Plus, Pure Premium and Dynamic.

-The Evoque Pure Plus (5-door, $45,025; coupe, $46,025) adds a full-length glass panel roof, power driver's and passenger seats, full leather seating, front fog lights and headlamp power washers.
+The Evoque Pure Plus ($44,995, 5-door; $45,040, coupe) adds a full-length glass panel roof, power driver's and passenger seats, full leather seating, front fog lights and headlamp power washers.

-The Evoque Pure Premium (5-door, $49,825; coupe, $50,825) adds HDD navigation with off-road mapping, Smart Key passive keyless entry with push-button start, a surround camera system, roof rails, 825-watt audio upgrade with a subwoofer and 16 speakers, automatic HID headlights and automatic high beams.
+The Evoque Pure Premium ($49,959, 5-door; $50,595, coupe) adds HDD navigation with off-road mapping, passive keyless entry with push-button start, a surround camera system, roof rails, 825-watt audio upgrade with subwoofer and 16 speakers, automatic HID headlights and automatic high beams.

-The Evoque Prestige ($56,625) brings unique exterior trim and wheels, and a full Oxford leather interior including a leather dash cap.
+The Evoque Prestige ($56,295) brings unique exterior trim and wheels and a full Oxford leather interior including leather dash cap.

-The Evoque Dynamic (5-door, $57,525; coupe, $58,525) offers the same features as the Prestige but with more exterior and interior trim and color choices and 20-in wheels.
+The Evoque Dynamic ($57,195, 5-door; $58,195, coupe) offers the same features as the Prestige but with more exterior and interior trim and color choices and 20-in wheels.

-Option packages for the Range Rover Evoque include the Climate Comfort Package (heated windshield, heated front seats and steering wheel, and heated windshield washer jets) and the Vision Assist Package.
-Other available features include the Convenience Package (Smart Key and HDD navigation), Park Assist and Exit, Adaptive Cruise Control and Closing Vehicle Sensing (bringing the car to a complete stop in a collision), rear-seat entertainment package and Adaptive Dynamic suspension.
+Option packages for the Range Rover Evoque include the Climate Comfort Package (heated windshield, heated front seats and steering wheel and heated windshield washer jets) and the Vision Assist Package.
+Other available features include Park Assist and Exit, Adaptive Cruise Control and Closing Vehicle Sensing (bringing the car to a complete stop in a collision), rear-seat entertainment package and Adaptive Dynamic suspension.

 |Basic||4 Years/50,000 Miles|